Toronto Child Relocation Lawyer

 As always, it’s advisable for parents to try to work out their own solutions through negotiation or mediation, rather than going through the courts.

-Our Toronto custody relocation lawyers can help you find out how likely the courts are to decide in your favour, and can help you work out a solution so that you don’t have to go before a judge.
+At Baker and Baker Family Lawyers, our Toronto custody relocation lawyers can help you find out how likely the courts are to decide in your favour and can help you work out a solution so that you don’t have to go before a judge.
 For example, although the noncustodial parent must pay child support whether he or she is able to see the child or not, it may be possible to negotiate for a reduction in child support if the cost of travelling or paying for the child’s travel expenses is large.
 There may be many solutions that can help resolve the situation.